Kandongwe/Kandongwe.github.io/README.md

 # Kandongwe.github.io
-   This is my personal portfolio website
+   This is personal portfolio project